tanaya09/tanaya09/README.md

 </p>

 <h1>Hey everyone!</h1>
-<h3>If you've scrolled this far to know more about my technological skills, I appreciate it!
+<h3>If you've come this far to know more about my technological skills, I appreciate it!
 I'm Tanaya Vinod Pawar, a Master's student in Computer Science at NYU, where I blend my passion for technology with a zest for continuous learning.
 </h3>

 <p>